Difficulty management solutions

 Characteristics

-- Business activities: Design and production of electrical sub-assemblies for the industry
+• Business activities: Design and production of electrical sub-assemblies for industry

 Aims

-- Seeking a replacement for the current factor (deadline: 4 months before settlement)
+• To seek a replacement for the current factor (deadline: faur months before settlement)

-- Gaining equivalent financing conditions over a client portfolio heavily concentrated in the aeronautics sector
+• To obtain equivalent financing conditions for a client portfolio that is heavily concentrated in the aeronautics sector

 Our added value

-- Ongoing consultancy to the finance team to lead the project within the deadline imposed by the existing agreement
+• Ongoing consultancy to the finance team to complete the project by the deadline imposed under the existing agreement

-Contact us to find out the best solution to finance your accounts receivables.
+Contact us to find the best solution for financing your accounts receivable.